 - Twisting movement with swing arms (see the start of this video for an example)

 Arm Circles.
-Do half with thumb forward and half with the thumb pointed backwards.
+Do half with thumb forward and half with the thumb pointed backward.

 What are your thoughts on using positive expansive body language as a tool for better performance in the gym?
 Are you have success with any particular movements?